Were You Hit by a Cab in New York City?

 - Medical care and related services - These claims must be filed by your medical provider within 45 days of the service being rendered.
 The medical providers are paid based upon a schedule.
 You are not required to pay the difference.

 - Other reasonable and necessary expenses - These are limited to $25.00 per day for up to one year.
-These can include the hiring of a housekeeper etc.;
+These can include the hiring of a housekeeper, transportation to and from doctor visits, etc.;

 - Death benefits - $2,000.00.